mozilla/pontoon/specs/0112-new-contributor-guidelines.md

 Before users submit their first suggestion to a particular team, a tooltip appears near the text editor, with the following content:

 It looks like you haven't contributed to this locale yet.

-Be sure to:
-- review the <a href="https://mozilla-l10n.github.io/styleguides/locale-code/">style guide</a>
-- check out <a href="/locale-code/info">team information</a>
+Make sure to check the <a href="/locale-code/info">team information</a> page before starting, as it might contain important information and language resources.

-- contact <a href="/locale-code/contributors">team managers</a>
+If you want to contact the team managers, check out the <a href="/locale-code/contributors">team contributors</a> page.

 ## Notification for team managers